Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ## Key concepts

 A `web application` is any web based application that allows user to login, whereas a `resource server` will either accept or deny access after validating access_token.
-We will cover 4 scenarios in this guide:
+We will cover 5 scenarios in this guide:

 1. Accessing a web application.
 1. Web application accessing resource servers.
 1. Accessing a resource server.
 1. Resource server accessing other resource servers.
+1. Web application and Resource server are in the same application.

 ### Accessing a web application